Pixelworks (NASDAQ:PXLW) Updates Q2 2022 Earnings Guidance

-Pixelworks (NASDAQ:PXLW – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
+Pixelworks (NASDAQ:PXLW – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of -$0.10–$0.06 for the period, compared to the consensus earnings per share estimate of -$0.05.
 The company issued revenue guidance of $18.00 million-$20.00 million, compared to the consensus revenue estimate of $17.97 million.

+A number of analysts have commented on the stock.
+Zacks Investment Research lowered shares of Pixelworks from a buy rating to a hold rating in a report on Wednesday, March 23rd.
+StockNews.com assumed coverage on shares of Pixelworks in a report on Thursday, March 31st.
+They set a hold rating for the company.
+Three investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Pixelworks has a consensus rating of Buy and an average price target of $6.69.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Squarepoint Ops LLC acquired a new stake in Pixelworks in the 4th quarter valued at approximately $47,000.
-Prelude Capital Management LLC purchased a new stake in Pixelworks during the first quarter worth about $32,000.
-Virtu Financial LLC purchased a new position in shares of Pixelworks during the fourth quarter valued at approximately $58,000.
-Morgan Stanley increased its position in Pixelworks by 104.0% during the second quarter.
-Morgan Stanley now owns 13,637 shares of the semiconductor company’s stock worth $47,000 after purchasing an additional 6,953 shares during the last quarter.
-Finally, Bank of America Corp DE increased its position in shares of Pixelworks by 34.8% in the second quarter.
-Bank of America Corp DE now owns 49,001 shares of the semiconductor company’s stock worth $167,000 after acquiring an additional 12,648 shares in the last quarter.
-38.57% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Prelude Capital Management LLC bought a new stake in Pixelworks during the 1st quarter worth about $32,000.
+Squarepoint Ops LLC bought a new stake in Pixelworks during the 4th quarter worth about $47,000.
+Morgan Stanley lifted its position in Pixelworks by 104.0% during the 2nd quarter.
+Morgan Stanley now owns 13,637 shares of the semiconductor company’s stock worth $47,000 after buying an additional 6,953 shares in the last quarter.
+Virtu Financial LLC bought a new stake in Pixelworks during the 4th quarter worth about $58,000.
+Finally, Bank of America Corp DE lifted its position in Pixelworks by 34.8% during the 2nd quarter.
+Bank of America Corp DE now owns 49,001 shares of the semiconductor company’s stock worth $167,000 after buying an additional 12,648 shares in the last quarter.
+38.57% of the stock is currently owned by institutional investors and hedge funds.

 Pixelworks, Inc develops and markets semiconductor and software solutions.
 The company provides video display processor products comprises image processor ICs, such as embedded microprocessors, digital signal processing technology, and software that control the operations and signal processing within high-end display systems; video co-processor ICs that work with an image processor to post-process video signals to enhance the performance or feature set of the overall video solution; and transcoder ICs, such as embedded microprocessors, digital signal processing technology, and software that control the operations and signal processing for converting bitrates, resolutions, and codecs.